roobscoob/among-us-protocol/05_innernetobject_types/01_meetinghud.md

 // Loop through all player states for (int i = 0; i < playerStates.length; i++) {
-    // If the MeetingHud is being spawned if (isSpawning) {
+    // If the MeetingHud is being spawned... if (isSpawning) {
-        // Read (deserialize) the data from the component message playerStates[i].deserialize(meetingHud);
+        // ...then we should read (deserialize) the data from the component message playerStates[i].deserialize(meetingHud);
     // If the MeetingHud is receiving data updates
     } else {